galaxyproject/training-material/topics/computational-chemistry/tutorials/analysis-md-simulations/tutorial.md

 # Introduction
 {:.no_toc}

-We illustrate some of the analytical tools able to investigate conforma- tional changes by analysis of a typical short protein simulation such as for CBH1.
+We illustrate some of the analytical tools able to investigate conformational changes by analysis of a typical short protein simulation such as for CBH1.

 Protein conformational changes can be investigated in greater detail